gaps-closure/ect/flowspec/README.md

 a provided cross-domain message policy, and report on whether the policy is overly permissive.

+If there is a problem with the provided specification such that it is not consistent with itself or the provided policy, the solver will output a simple english explanation of what went wrong.

 ## Assumptions

 The solver currently makes a number of simplifying assumptions about the